aredn/documentation/arednGettingStarted/advanced_config.rst

 The first several rows in the *Advanced Configuration* table contain the URLs and paths that will be used by the node for accessing specific files such as map tiles, leaflet files, firmware, and packages.

 *PoE Passthrough*
-  Specifies whether *Power over Ethernet* should be enabled on nodes with ports that support PoE passthrough.
+  Specifies whether *Power over Ethernet* should be enabled on nodes with ports that support PoE passthrough, such as port 5 on the *Mikrotik hAP ac lite*.

 *USB Passthrough*
   Specifies whether USB power passthrough should be enabled on nodes having a USB port.